Parks Changing Australia showcased excellence in contemporary park design.

 Find out more about the history and uses of public space in Australia in the National Museum’s Landmarks gallery.

 The opening of Parks Changing Australia coincided with the [Not] in My Backyard 2016 International Festival of Landscape Architecture in Canberra.

 Short film competition

 The Museum also hosted the finals of the international AnthropoScene short film competition in its Garden of Australian Dreams as part of the [Not] in My Backyard festival.
 Watch the shortlisted films

-Parks Changing Australia is a collaboration between the Australian Institute of Landscape Architects and the National Museum of Australia.
+Parks Changing Australia was a collaboration between the Australian Institute of Landscape Architects and the National Museum of Australia.
 It was on show at the National Museum from 27 October 2016 to 7 May 2017.

 with support from exhibition partners